 The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The ACAS Code of Practice is in place in order to help employers, employees and their representatives effectively deal with disciplinary and grievance procedures.
+The ACAS Code of Practice on Disciplinary and Grievance Procedures (current version effective as at 11 March 2015) is in place in order to help employers, employees and their representatives effectively deal with disciplinary and grievance procedures.
 Employment tribunals will employ the Code in order to assess whether a dismissal for performance and / or misconduct was fair or unfair.
 Compliance or non-compliance of either party with the provisions of the Code may also lead in an adjustment in eventual compensation awarded by a tribunal of up to 25%.

 The Code of Practice applies to any: